evanmayer/hotspot/HOWTO.md

 conda env create -f hotspot.yml
 ```

-It should install things like `numpy` and `matplotlib`, as well as libraries for the hardware, such as Adafruit's `adafruit-circuitpython-motorkit` library for driving the steppers, and the `labjack-ljm` library for controlling the Hawkeye IR sources via the LabJack.
+It should install things like `numpy` and `matplotlib`, as well as libraries for the hardware, such as the `pyserial` library for driving the steppers, and the `labjack-ljm` library for controlling the Hawkeye IR sources via the LabJack.
 There are also packages for documentation.

 #### Is the LabJack library installed?